amvnetworks/amv-trafficsoft-datahub-demo-app/readme.md

 ### IDE
 As this project uses [Project Lombok](https://projectlombok.org/) make sure you have annotation processing enabled.

-### metrics
-Prometheus is supported as monitoring system.
-Metrics can be pulled from `http://localhost:9001/manage/prometheus`

 # license
 The project is licensed under the Apache License.
 See [LICENSE](LICENSE) for details.